dergachev/docker-octopress/README.md

     make generate

 That was a one-shot conversion.
-For development purposes, you'll want to have octopress automatically regenerate the HTML as you edit the Markdown files in `./posts`, and serve the HTML on [http://localhost:4000](http://localhost:4000) for you to preview.
-To do this:
+But during development, you'll want to have Octopress automatically regenerate the HTML, and preview the results locally.
+The following command automatically watches for changes to your source files, re-runs `make generate`, and spins up a local webserver so that you can easily preview the resulting HTML:

     make preview

-Note that this URL will only work from the docker host; if you're running docker inside a Virtualbox VM, you'll need to forward 4000 to your machine.
+While this is running, you can visit [http://localhost:4000](http://localhost:4000) to see your site.
+If you're not running docker locally but in a VM, be sure to use your docker VMs IP address instead of localhost, or setup port forwarding.

 ## Deploying to GitHub Pages

+TODO: make generate

 Once you're happy with the generated HTML, the following will commit and push it to the github pages repository you cloned in `./deploy_repo`: